 Blogging is fulfilling, flexible, and powerful.
 Finding the best platform for your blog is essential for its success.
 There is a lot to consider, but some reflection on your experience and what you want to accomplish will simplify your decision.

 Up next?
-Time to pick your science blog topic.
+Time to pick your science blog topic and learning science blogging best practices.

 Do you still have questions about where to start a blog?
 Be sure to hit me up in the comments or reach out to me by email, and I can give you some advice.
 You can also sign up for my newsletter to see when new articles go live to get more advice on starting blogs and science writing.